-^a The mean values (in bold) were used as the material-specific default values in the AIM Toolbox.
+&lt;sup>a The mean values (in bold) were used as the material-specific default values in the AIM Toolbox.
 Empty minimum/maximum entries indicate that multiple data values were not available, so the single available value was used as the mean.

-software (but without the s^{2.5} term), a logarithmic increase equation, and the equation 12b correlation from Xu and Eckstein (1995), which is a commonly cited source for a dispersivity correlation.
-In all but one case a least-squares "best fit" was used to determine equation coefficients.
-The equations for the curve fits are given below using Microsoft Excel function notation with the plume scale (s) and dispersivity (D) in units of meters and including truncation at a minimum dispersivity of 0.01 m.
-The other case (also shown in the equations below) was a "visual fit" through the consolidated rock dispersivity data that was plotted on a log-log plot (Figure 5).
+software (but without the s2.5 term), a logarithmic increase equation, and the equation 12b correlation from Xu and Eckstein (1995), which is a commonly cited source for a dispersivity correlation.
+In all but one case, a least-squares "best fit" was used to determine equation coefficients.
+Equations 1 - 4 below show the curve fit equations using Microsoft Excel function notation, with the plume scale (s) and dispersivity (D) in units of meters and including truncation at a minimum dispersivity of 0.01 m (except Eqn.
+4).
+The one equation not based on a least squares best fit was a "visual fit" through the consolidated rock dispersivity data that was plotted on a log-log plot (Figure 4).
 Though visually pleasing, the visual fit is somewhat arbitrary due to the nature of the log-log plot.
 Note that the Xu and Eckstein (1995) correlation was determined using all of the Gelhar et al. (1992) dispersivity data, not just consolidated rock data.
-Given the scatter in data over the range of plume scales, any of the least squares correlations (which are presented below in Figure 5) could be used.
+Given the scatter in data over the range of plume scales, any of the least squares correlations (which are depicted below in Figure 4) could be used.
 For the AIM Toolbox software, every material type (excluding the "Default Values") is assigned a dispersivity of 34 m (111.5 ft), determined with the TableCurve2D Equation 1309 least-squares fit at a plume scale of 400 m.
 As with other input parameter values, the user is encouraged to change the default value to reflect site-specific information, if it is available, and to assess uncertainty with a sensitivity analysis.